GearFox98/downTube/README.md

 ## Dependencies

-As a youtube-dl grhaphic interface this program depends on it.
+As a youtube-dl graphic interface this program depends on it.
 Before running downTube make sure you have youtube-dl

     youtube-dl --version

-This should give you a response, if not, try intalling it
+This should give you a response, if not, try intalling it:

-### APT
+#### APT

     sudo apt-get install youtube-dl

-### Snap
+#### Snap

     sudo snap install youtube-dl